fwornle/ShopMob/doc/Design.md

    2. Name
    3. Description (optional)
    4. Image (optional)
-   5. Product Category (other //= default//, dairy, hardware, supplies, clothes...)
+   5. Product main category (other //= default//, foods, hardware, supplies, clothes, ...)
-   6. Type (e.g. recurring //groceries, toiletries//, event ["tom's party"], ...
+   5. Product sub category (other //= default//, dairy, bread, fruit_vegetable, canned_food, beverages, ...)
    7. Date of last purchase (by any Mobber)
    8. Frequency of purchase (by any Mobber)
 5. Documents in _Smob Lists_ include...